aleph2c/miros/doc/batterychargingexample.rst

     :target: _static/charger_test_results_3.pdf
     :align: center

-* :new_spec:`The Python testing environment should will mimic the current derating that is present in the constant voltage control modes.
-Otherwise the output graphs will not describe the charger and how it will behavior with a real battery.`
+* :new_spec:`The Python testing environment should mimic the current derating that is present in the constant voltage control modes.
+Otherwise the output graphs will not describe how the charger behaves with a real battery. (see the ElectricalInterfaceMock functional specification notes to see how this is implemented)`

 **Sofware Testing Functional Specification (8)**